Create a Website Account - Manage notification subscriptions, save form progress and more.

-At this level, it is recommended that everyone wear a mask in indoor public locations according to the Centers for Disease Control and Prevention (CDC).
-Indoor public locations include K-12 schools and other indoor community settings.
-People with symptoms, a positive test, or exposure to someone with COVID-19 should definitely wear a mask.
-Choose a multilayer surgical, KN95, or N95 mask rather than a cloth mask.
+CDC guidance at this level doesn't include broad masking recommendations.
+However, at all levels, people can wear a mask based on preference or risk.
+People with symptoms, a positive test, or exposure to someone with COVID-19 should wear a mask.
+If choosing to wear a mask, a multilayer surgical, KN95, or N95 mask is recommended rather than a cloth mask.

 Everyone is encouraged to use available, effective strategies to prevent and reduce the spread of illness in our community, including: